The Certificate 3 Guarantee supports eligible individuals to complete their first post-school certificate III qualification.

 The list of registered training organisations (RTOs) approved to deliver each subsidised qualification is published on the Queensland Skills Gateway.

 Individuals are free to choose their preferred RTO from this list.
-The subsidy is paid directly to the RTO as training is delivered and reported to the department.
+The subsidy is paid directly to the RTO as training is delivered and reported to the Department of Employment, Small Business and Training.

 How can RTOs participate?

-RTOs must be pre-approved by the department as a pre-qualified supplier (PQS) to deliver training and assessment services under the Certificate 3 Guarantee.
-Read more about becoming a PQS.
+RTOs must be pre-approved by the department as a Skills Assure supplier (SAS) to deliver training and assessment services under the Certificate 3 Guarantee.
+Read more about becoming a SAS.

 What level of subsidy is available?